 In the summer of 1770, William Gilpin took a tour of the Wye (known as the Wye Tour) and afterwards published the guide book, Observations on the River Wye, which became a best-seller and is viewed as creating British tourism.

-During 2020 in the Wye Valley there will celebrations of William Gilpin and the Wye Tour, we will be offering Option 1 a Two Day Self Guided Tour covering 23 miles over two days starting at Ross and Finishing at Redbrook staying overnight in Symonds Yat at a place of your choosing, we recommend local hotels, The Old Court Hotel, Ye Old Ferrie Inn, The Paddocks Hotel or you could camp at River Wye Camping which is very close to your exit point on day one.
+During 2020 in the Wye Valley there will celebrations of William Gilpin and the Wye Tour, we will be offering Option 1 (this page) a Two Day Self Guided Tour covering 23 miles over two days starting at Ross and Finishing at Redbrook staying overnight in Symonds Yat West at a place of your choosing, we recommend some local establishments, The Old Court Hotel, Ye Old Ferrie Inn, The Paddocks Hotel or you could camp at River Wye Camping which is very close to your exit point on day one.

 We will also be offering an Option 2 which is one day self guided (Ross to Symonds Yat) and one day guided from Symonds Yat to Chepstow.
 Our professional friendly staff will guide you down onto the tidal section of the Wye and into Chepstow finishing where the River Wye meets the mighty River Severn and heads out to see through the Severn estuary and the Bristol channel, due to the tidal section of the Severn being pretty much the highest rise and fall in the world we will only be running these tidal trips on certain days throughout the season.